khanh47/GoGame/README.md

 - Follow the existing naming conventions
 - Document new classes and methods
 - Maintain the established design patterns

+### Testing
+- Test builds on Windows and Linux before submitting
+- Verify all menu interactions work correctly
+- AI functionality has been tested and verified through gameplay
+- Ensure no memory leaks with new features

 ## License